chocolatey/docs/input/en-us/choco/troubleshooting/dependency-troubles.md

 > :choco-warning: **WARNING**
 >
 > This example deals with multiple missing dependencies, and installs them while ignoring dependencies.
-> It is recommended to ensure you're installing the proper versions needed for your dependencies.
+> You will need to ensure you're installing the correct versions required for your dependencies.

 The following scenario illustrates what can happen during an `install` where multiple existing packages have dependencies that are not currently met.
 In this example, `glab` is attempting to be installed, but a number of `KB` packages are missing from the Chocolatey `lib` directory.